ellipse12/HashUtil/README.md

 # HashUtil
-HashUtil is a simple Command Line Utility (CLI) for cryptographically hashing text input.
+HashUtil is a simple Command Line Utility (CLI), for cryptographically hashing text input.

 # Downloads